meditationstuff/protocol_1/index.md

 # <span id="158ea"></span> on meaning, goodness, badness, aboutness, intentionality, secondary properties:

-[This is a hasty sketch to index/get down something in this space, because eventually, finally, maybe after a long time, this sort of thing starts to *really* sort itself out, perhaps partly like the below.]
+[This is a hasty sketch to index/get down something in this space, because eventually, finally, maybe after a long time, this sort of thing starts to *really* sort itself out, perhaps partly like the below.
+In other words, meditation is eventually decisively revelatory about the sorts of things, below.]

 Non-meaning-laden experience (which is still accompanied by knowing) is prior and constitutive of meaning-laden-experience.
 Meaning lives in between self and other/world.
 Meaning is entanglement between self and other/world.
 (Goodness and badness live between, as well.)